 Location: Bisdorf Building, AA 229

-Technology Innovation in Learning & Teaching (Faculty & Staff Support)
+Technology Innovation in Learning & Teaching

-The Technology Innovation in Learning & Teaching (TILT) unit supports the academic mission of NOVA by helping faculty and staff find innovative ways to use technology to achieve their teaching goals.
+The Technology Innovation in Learning & Teaching (TILT) unit supports the academic mission of NOVA by helping faculty, staff and students find innovative ways to use technology to achieve their teaching goals.
 TILT staff support educational technologies that can contribute to NOVA’s academic excellence by increasing student engagement with course materials, supporting active learning strategies, better matching teaching and learning styles, fostering communication and collaboration, streamlining course administration, and developing students’ skills for future learning and work.
 TILT staff systematically monitor and evaluate the impact and effectiveness of educational technologies on the teaching and learning experiences of faculty and students and shares the findings with the campus community.

 Location: Bisdorf Building, AA 343